w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 included within six seconds.
 Parablocks depend on being in sync with the relay chain, reducing the amount of data in the block.

-Essentially, a parablock is rushing to being validated by the relay-chain due to this synchrony.
+Essentially, a parablock is rushing to being backed by the relay-chain due to this synchrony.

 By making this process of backing parablocks more asynchronous, parachains get the chance to not only include more data within each parablock, but also retry to include parablocks that failed